 The Cerrillos properties are fine if you want a good value and have a car.
 But if you're seeking a property with more character, check out some of the ones I've included here, the majority of which are within walking distance of the Plaza.
 On that note, if you do stay in the center of the action, you can easily get by in Santa Fe without a car.
 But, given that the entire north-central New Mexico corridor offers a wealth of things to see and do and dozens of spectacularly scenic drives, you may want to rent a car anyway, if even just for a day or two of exploring (there are some rental agencies in town).

-Santa Fe has a small airport with regular service on American from Dallas and Los Angeles.
+Santa Fe has a small airport with regular service on a few airlines from cities like Los Angeles, Dallas, and Denver.
 Most visitors fly into the much larger Albuquerque International Sunport, which is just a little over an hour away and also has regular shuttle bus and train service into town.

 A note about B&Bs: if you're not typically a fan of guesthouses and B&Bs because you prefer a bit more privacy and insulation from fellow guests and innkeepers, you might give Santa Fe a try anyway.
 At many smaller properties here, accommodations are in detached or semi-detached casitas (cottages) with separate outdoor entrances.
 And even when breakfast is included, guests at many properties have the option of dining in-room or at least at a private table.
 Guesthouse rooms are often significantly larger than hotel rooms, and they sometimes have private gardens or patio, small kitchens, fireplaces, and other appealing features.
 You may want to read a bit more about some of these, visiting their websites as well, before deciding.